Anxiety treatment in Washington, DC.

 Anxiety is the subjective experience of worry, fear, nervousness, and apprehension, often about things that we cannot control.
 Although anxiety is a normal human emotion that we all feel from time to time, there are instances where anxiety can begin to take a life of its own and become a debilitating force in one’s life and relationships.

-Many emotional disorders are anxiety related, such as Post-Traumatic Stress Disorder (PTSD), Social Phobia, Obsessive-Compulsive Disorder, Panic Disorder, and the various Phobias.
+Many emotional disorders are anxiety-related, such as Post-Traumatic Stress Disorder (PTSD), Social Phobia, Obsessive-Compulsive Disorder, Panic Disorder, and various Phobias.
+And, trauma is a major contributor to anxiety symptoms.

 The prevalence of anxiety is high, with anxiety disorders affecting over 40 million adults in the US each year.
 Anxiety is often associated with medically unexplained medical symptoms/pain, such as migraines, fibromyalgia, chest pains, tension headaches, asthma, and gastrointestinal upset.